kehangchen/node-red-contrib-securedhttp/README.md

 -- Ignore the "Start" field.

--- Secured field set to true to enable security.
+-- Secured field is set to true to enable security.
 False to disable.

--- User will need to have privilege to access this endpoint even the token is valid.
+-- User will need to have privilege to access this endpoint even if the token is valid if this field is set to non-empty string.
+Multiple privileges can be specified with comma delimiters but user will need to have one of thoese specified privilege to access this endpoint.

 Authors